kaaann/kaanbot/README.md

-# kaanbot
+# kaanbot (NOT FINISHED!)

-support bot for teamspeak
+a simple teamspeak bot with some features:

+- JoinMessage
+- CMDS:
+  - !nopoke
+  - !nomessage
+- SupportMessage
+- AFKMover